Nafees10/qscript/spec/syntax.md

 else
 	# some other code, single statement
 ```
-Even indentation is not necessary, it can be written like:
+Indentation is also not necessary, it can be written like:
 ```
 if (CONDITION)
 # some code, single statement